JamFox/quartz.jamfox.dev/content/How the World Thinks.md

 > But even in these traditions, it is more important to really feel what emptiness, impermanence or nothingness means than to define it or analyse it conceptually.
 As a merely abstract idea, it is almost useless.
 Anyone can intellectually understand that everything passes.
 But for this idea to affect how you live, you need to feel it.
 This is what the Japanese do.
 When crowds gather to watch the cherry blossoms as they disappear, blown away by the wind, they appreciate a beauty that is of its nature fleeting, not eternal.

 > Japan exerts a particular fascination for many in the West.
 On the one hand, it seems so modern, so Western in its infrastructure, and on the other, it seems utterly exotic, alien in its cultural superstructure.
 Yet for all its otherness, it has in many ways a philosophical tradition that is easier to learn and borrow from than many others.
 It is not tied to any particular religious metaphysics but is essentially rooted in an appreciation of and attention to the immanent world of nature.
-It is reflective but
+It is reflective but not purely or even mainly in a logical, analytic way.
+Its philosophy offers an opportunity to deepen and enrich other systems of philosophy without requiring them to give up anything essential of their own.

 ## Thought framework

 > Most Americans and Europeans, for example, assert the value of individual freedom and liberty without any deep knowledge of how these concepts have been justified and explained by their philosophers.
 Millions of Indians live their lives according to principles of karma without an in-depth knowledge of the rich and complex literature articulating what precisely this involves.
 Ordinary Chinese assert the importance of harmony with little more than a cursory knowledge of the Confucian and Daoist texts that analyse and describe it.
-There is nonetheless a relationship between high scholarship and everyday living, which is why harmony, freedom and karma play
+There is nonetheless a relationship between high scholarship and everyday living, which is why harmony, freedom and karma play very different roles in different parts of the world.

 > Understanding the philosophical framework of a people is like understanding the software their minds work on: 'If you don't know their software there will always be this gap in terms of understanding in conversation.

 ## A historical overview from the Axial to the Information Age

 > In China, in the absence of a strong religious culture featuring gods or other-worldly heavens, the new philosophies were more naturalistic than those of India.
 Confucius (551-479 BCE) based his teachings on the cultural norms of order, respect for elders and tradition.
-The other major tradition, Daoism, valued harmony with nature above all else and its foundational text, the Daodejing, was written between the
+The other major tradition, Daoism, valued harmony with nature above all else and its foundational text, the Daodejing, was written between the fourth and third centuries BCE.

 > In contrast, Greece had to accommodate its gods.
-But since these were often portrayed as human superheroes in myths, interacting with mortals in the same physical spaces, there was no fundamental problem in explaining the universe in terms of principles that would
+But since these were often portrayed as human superheroes in myths, interacting with mortals in the same physical spaces, there was no fundamental problem in explaining the universe in terms of principles that would apply to gods and humans equally.

 > Assuming a kind of unity is a prerequisite for any serious attempt at systematic understanding.